GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
-I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
+> ### Professionalism has no place in art, and hacking is art.
+Software Engineering might be science; but that's not what I do.
+I'm a hacker, not an engineer.
 >
-> ~ *Fred Brooks*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts